core-wg/href/draft-ietf-core-href.md

 {{sec-numbers}} already include such registrations for the text strings "mqtt" and "mqtts".)

-A registration in the CRI Scheme Numbers registry does not imply that a URI scheme under this name exists or has been registered in the Uniform Resource Identifier (URI) Schemes registry -- it essentially is only providing an integer identifier for an otherwise uninterpreted text string.
+A registration in the "CRI Scheme Numbers for Certain Unregistered Scheme Names" registry does not imply that a URI scheme under this name exists or has been registered in the Uniform Resource Identifier (URI) Schemes registry — it essentially is only providing an integer identifier for an otherwise uninterpreted text string.

+If a registration is made in the "Uniform Resource Identifier (URI) Schemes" registry with a scheme name that has an entry in the "CRI Scheme Numbers for Certain Unregistered Scheme Names" registry, the CRI scheme number from this entry is copied over to the CRI scheme number column of the "Uniform Resource Identifier (URI) Schemes" Registry, and the row is deleted from the "CRI Scheme Numbers for Certain Unregistered Scheme Names" registry.

 Any questions or issues that might interest a wider audience might be raised by the expert on the core-parameters@ietf.org mailing list for